Fix point numbers and Floating point numbers

 Why use binary floating-point numbers

-Fixed point binary allows a computer to hold fractions but due to its nature is very limited in its scope.
-Even using 4 bytes to hold each number, with 8 bits for the fractional part after the point, the largest number that can be held is just over 8 million.
-Another format is needed for holding very large numbers.
+Fixed-point binary allows computers to represent fractions but has a limited range.
+Even with 4 bytes (32 bits) and 8 bits for the fractional part, the largest representable number is just over 8 million.
+This limitation makes it unsuitable for very large numbers.

 Converting binary floating-point to decimal